jakesimonds/simpsons-retrieval/README.md

 If that works without error, then run...

-4. run 'python inference.py '<your custom description>'
+4. run 'python inference.py '..your custom description...'

 Examples of fun ones:
 'evil genius'